-Easiest Ever Baked Macaroni and Cheese (with VIDEO)
+EASIEST Baked Macaroni and Cheese (the best!)

 Easiest ever baked macaroni and cheese – this is a go-to recipe of many of my readers and it will become the same for your family!

 This is the easiest ever macaroni and cheese!
 And so delicious!

 About this easy baked macaroni and cheese:

 This baked macaroni and cheese is made like Grandma used to make it, the old fashioned, baked in a casserole dish style.
 If you’re looking for a creamy, non-baked recipe, you’ll probably love this copycat Panera mac and cheese or Instant Pot macaroni and cheese.

 I just love this baked macaroni and cheese, though.
 It’s a little bit chewier, with lots of great cheddar cheese flavor, and I especially love the way the top crisps up in the oven.

 Plus it’s so easy!
 You just boil pasta, mix with grated cheese, a couple tablespoons of flour, and seasonings, put it in a casserole dish, and pour the milk over it.
 That’s it!
 No messing with white sauces or tricky steps.
 No getting four pots and pans dirty!

 You can prep this macaroni and cheese ahead of time and keep it in the fridge overnight.
 It’s ready to bake when you want it!

 Baked mac and cheese is a total crowd pleaser.
 This is a great recipe for busy weeknight meals but also for entertaining.
 Perfect for potlucks!